basho/riak-python-client/docs/object.rst

 there is no way for it to disambiguate writes that happen concurrently.
-The :ref:`vclock` helps establish a "happens after" relationships so that concurrent writes can be detected, but with the exception of :ref:`counters`, Riak has no way to determine which write has the correct value.
+The :ref:`vclock` helps establish a "happens after" relationships so that concurrent writes can be detected, but with the exception of :ref:`datatypes`, Riak has no way to determine which write has the correct value.

 Instead, when :attr:`allow_mult <riak.bucket.RiakBucket.allow_mult>`